 If using a peel, gently shake it before sliding into the oven to ensure your pizza won’t stick.
 Bake until the crust is golden brown and cheese is bubbly.
 Slice with a roller cutter and serve.

 Pies with hand-stretched crusts are great additions to any menu — as long as you have the right oven for the job.
-Learn more about selecting the right oven for your pizza operation and the style of pizzas you make in our eBook, How To Select the Right Oven for Your Pizza Operation.
+Learn more about selecting the right oven for your pizza operation and the style of pizzas you make in our eBook, The Best Crust Types for Your Pizzeria’s Oven.
 Click the button below to download your free copy.